 - By logging into MySlice, you can update your address, phone number, email, and emergency contact in the Personal Services section.

 - While in MySlice, you can also update your federal and state tax withholding status in the Employee Services – Tax Withholding Information section.

 - You can add a Preferred Name, which will display in many University software systems, including as your email display name.
-To change your name in University records, you must provide a copy of your new Social Security Card issued in your new name and submit a completed Name Change Form [PDF] to the HR Service Center.
+To change your name in University records, you must provide a copy of your new Social Security Card issued in your new name and submit a completed Name Change Form [PDF] to HR Shared Services.

 Every effort has been made to ensure that the information contained within this website is accurate.
 However, benefits are governed by legal documents (which, in certain circumstances, may include insurance contracts).
 If there is any difference between the information in this website and the official documents, the official documents will control.
 As is the case with all of Syracuse University’s employee benefit plans, the University reserves the right to modify or terminate these benefits at any time.